siyuan-zou/Repository_RetailX/README.md

 The backend workflow chart looks like this:
 <img src="demo/chart.png" alt="2" style="zoom: 33%;" />

-We use 5 Mistral AI LLM personalities:
+We use multiple Mistral AI LLM personalities:
 The historian extracts a one-phrase description of the user's demand from chat history;
 The price/discount/rating filterer extracts any "hard" criteria on those numerical columns, if applicable;
 The salesperson generates (based on previous conversations and relevant objects) a pertinent follow-up question to help narrow down.
+The suggestionner suggests (based on most relevant items) some items in another category as possible cross-sales.

 The actual object-matching is done by local transformer models, by comparing text embeddings.